maluarmini/Hand-detector-with-openCv2-and-pymunk/README.md

-# Hand detect with openCv2 and pymunk
+# Hand detector with openCv2 and pymunk
 Project developed with OpenCv2 and pymunk to detect hands and the collision of structures with them.

 ### :books: Used libraries